Really the only way is to try them, and sometimes that means you have to buy them, unless you can borrow.

 Higher End – My Top Picks

-Also consider a second hand table – try shopping by brand in eBay, or by specification such as pregnancy massage table or leather massage table or portable or wooden or extra wide.
+Also consider a second hand table – try shopping by brand on eBay, or by specification such as pregnancy massage table or leather massage table or portable or wooden or extra wide.
 This may help you narrow down your search and find something really good.
 I picked up one of Jorgen’s leather pregnancy tables for only $200 on eBay.
-It was probably about $1000 to $1500 brand new.
+It was probably about $1000 or more brand new.
+Real leather covering with Jorgen’s unique pregnancy hole design.

-I’ve also managed to purchase 2 Earthlite and 1 Stronglite table.
-My brand new fully customised pregnancy Earthlite Spirit was $1500 brand new including delivery from http://www.massagewarehouse.com.au/.
+I’ve also managed to purchase 2 Earthlite and 1 Stronglite tables.
+My brand new fully customised pregnancy Earthlite Spirit was $1500 brand new including delivery from https://massagewarehouse.com.au/custom-built-spirit-by-earthlite/.
 The other 2 I purchased second hand from eBay for $100 each.
 Each of those tables were probably $700 or more brand new so I really picked up some excellent bargains.

 Firm n Fold – note, these guys do have higher end tables that I haven’t yet tried so it is possible they are really good.
-I just bought one for about $300 and it’s OK, it does the job but isn’t my table of preference.
+I just bought one for about $300 and it’s OK, it does the job but isn’t my table of preference, it has rounded corners which don’t really work for my massage style, most of my clients arms continuously fall off the table, a square cornered table holds their shoulders up better, giving a better posture for the massage..
+I would recommend this table as an easy first purchase but if I could get a second hand table of Jorgen Sorensen or Earthlite brand I would much prefer that.

 Other Online – no name/no brand from a random internet source – these are just examples, they look a bit like one that I have and I like it because it provides good slide for under body work but the vinyl is cheap and didn’t last long as my mobile table living in my hot car boot.